Kmeakin/walrus-report/src/20-reference.md

 ### Initialization
 Local variables must be declared and initialised in the same let-statement.
 It is not possible to declare a variable without initialising it and then initialise it by mutating it later.
-For a rationale for this design, consider the following C code:
+To see why, consider the following C code:
 ```c
 int x;
 printf("The value of x is %d\n", x);